telerik/xaml-docs/common-information/analytics/google-analytics-integration.md

 ![](images/google-analytics-integration-7.png)

-Any actions created with the `HitBuilder.CreateTiming` method will be shown in the __Behaviour-->Events__ menu of the Google Analytics dashboard.
+Any actions created with the `HitBuilder.CreateTiming` method will be shown in the __Behaviour-->App Speed__ menu of the Google Analytics dashboard.
+In order to view the data make sure to provide some time for the dashboard to be refreshed and that you have selected a time range including the current date.

 ![](images/google-analytics-integration-8.png)